Proton Pump Inhibitors

 Proton Pump Inhibitors and Kidney Disease

-Another study published in JAMA Internal Medicine found that PPI users were also more likely to suffer from CKD compared to people who did not use PPIs.
-Researchers also noted that many PPI users were taking the drugs “for no clear reason – often remote symptoms of dyspepsia or ‘heartburn’ that have since resolved.
-In these patients, PPIs should be stopped to determine if symptomatic treatment is needed.”
+Another study published in JAMA Internal Medicine found that PPI users were also more likely to suffer from CKD than people who did not use PPIs.
+Researchers also noted that many PPI users were taking the drugs for no clear reason, often remote symptoms of dyspepsia or heartburn that have since resolved.
+In these patients, PPIs should be stopped to determine if symptomatic treatment is needed.

-In a study published in BMC Nephrology in August 2016, researchers concluded that proton pump inhibitors were associated with an increased risk of chronic kidney disease and death, and that chronic kidney disease can result when acute interstitial nephritis (AIN) goes undiagnosed.
+In a study published in BMC Nephrology in August 2016, researchers concluded that proton pump inhibitors were associated with an increased risk of chronic kidney disease and death.
+Chronic kidney disease can result when acute interstitial nephritis (AIN) goes undiagnosed.

 What is PPI-Induced Acute Interstitial Nephritis?

 PPI-Induced acute interstitial nephritis (AIN) is a condition where the spaces between the tubules of the kidney cells become inflamed.
 The injury appears to be more profound in people older than 60.
 While individuals who suffer from AIN can recover, most will experience some level of permanent kidney function loss.
 In rare cases, people with PPI-induced AIN will require a kidney transplant.

 AIN can be acute (sudden) or chronic (long-term).

 In 2004, a study published in the journal Nephrology, Dialysis, and Transplantation concluded that Prilosec (omeprazole) and Prevacid (lansoprazole) were most commonly associated with interstitial nephritis.

 Symptoms of PPI-induced AIN

 The most common symptom of interstitial nephritis is a decrease in the amount a person urinates.
 In some cases, urine output may increase, and some patients experience no symptoms at all.
 Other signs of PPI-induced AIN include: